benhaim23/Capstone-Project/README.md

 2. Sentiment Analysis: Conduct sentiment analysis on the tweets data to classify tweets as positive, negative, or neutral sentiment.
 This can provide valuable insights into the overall sentiment related to Bitcoin on Twitter.

-3.Bitcoin Price Forecasting: Use the cleaned and combined dataset to build predictive models for forecasting Bitcoin prices.
+3. Bitcoin Price Forecasting: Use the cleaned and combined dataset to build predictive models for forecasting Bitcoin prices.
 Explore various time-series forecasting techniques such as ARIMA, LSTM, or Prophet.

 4. Sentiment Predictor: Develop a machine learning model to predict the sentiment of tweets about Bitcoin.
 This can be done using natural language processing (NLP) techniques and sentiment analysis libraries.